 Meet Our Team

-Cynthia helps shape the narratives and research agenda around the RBC Economics and Thought Leadership team’s forward-looking economic and policy analysis.
+Cynthia is the Assistant Chief Economist, Thought Leadership at RBC.
+She helps shape the narratives and research agenda for the team’s structural economic and policy analysis, covering topics such as human capital, innovation, and trade.
 She joined the team in 2020.

 Darren Chow manages the overall look and feel of RBC Thought Leadership and RBC Economics content.
 A graduate of the York University/Sheridan College Bachelor of Design program and a post-graduate degree in computer animation from Sheridan College.